walterhiggins/WMPJS/book-outline.md

 Note that I didn't need to use the `var` keyword here because the 'hungerBar' variable has *already* been declared.
 All I'm doing is assigning the variable a new value.
 You should only use the `var` keyword when declaring a variable.

 #### The *null* keyword
-The *null* keyword in javascript is a special object which is used by programmers to mean that there is no value.
+The *null* keyword in JavaScript is a special object which is used by programmers to mean that there is no value.
 When we declare a new variable we can explicitly assign it a *null* value to make it clearer that the variable is empty:

     js var hungerBar = null